Frequently Asked Questions

 I also enjoy the works of Anita Shreve.
 So there you go--a real American writer.

-Generally, I often don't "get" the cultural references and their resonance.
+Generally, I often don't "get" the American authors’ cultural references and why they matter.
 I will say, too, that I often pick up an American novel and, about 10 pages in I think, "Oh, no, not another author who's writing to the news headlines."
 I despise reading a fictional version of some national or regional news event or a story.
-Also, in some books, I sense the author's resolve to pen THE American experience, or the "great American novel."
+Also, in some (male authored) books, I sense the author's resolve to pen THE American experience, or the "great American novel."
 It's as if these writers are saying, "Look!
 See?
 This is us in America."
-I want to read about people.
-I want a story, not history, anthropology or the news headlines dressed up as literature.

 Q. Do you consider yourself as an Irish author?
 Or are you a New England author?
 A Massachusetts author or writer?
 How important are the labels to you?